The Ipcress File (1965)

 Palmer is badly paid, doesn't get to enjoy exotic travel, and his work often consists of tedious surveillance duties.
 Instead of a fancy Aston Martin and a cool vodka Martini, he gets a Ford Zodiac from the car pool and a fistful of forms to fill in.
 Palmer's determination to keep his sanity and his identity in the gruelling brainwashing sequence is almost an extension of his need to maintain his humanity in the dehumanised, bureaucratic world of the secret service.

 Instead of glamorous globe-trotting adventures, the film of The Ipcress File (unlike the book) is set almost entirely in London.
-And this is a 1960s London that's still not quite swinging, one that's shrugging off a post-war hangover.
+And this is a 1960s London that is still not quite swinging, one that's shrugging off a post-war hangover.
 A grey city of bedsits, steam trains, dreary offices and disused warehouses.

 The Ipcress File is almost a bridge between the deglamorized realism of the "kitchen sink" films of the British New Wave and the more stylized and upbeat "swinging London" films of the mid-sixties, as well as between the different spying worlds of Ian Fleming and John Le Carré.